LastBrainiac/MovieTicketBooking/README.md

 - Redis as a microservice's database
 - Ocelot API gateway to forward incoming HTTP request to the appropriate WebAPI service
 - RabbitMQ message broker for indirect internal communication between microservices
-- Docker for all of the above to work well together in a container
+- Docker for all of the above to work well together in a Linux containers

 ### Frontend
 - Angular 15 with Angular Material and NGX Bootstrap